 Through Student Affairs / Student Activities / Student Clubs, many safe, substance free alternative activities are provided for students.
 Information is available at the Student Services area located on the third floor of Beacon Hall.
-Throughout the fall and spring semesters awareness programs are also offered through the Women's Center located in room 371 Beacon Hall.
+Throughout the fall and spring semesters awareness programs are also offered through the Women's Center located in room 371 Beacon Hall, as well as the Men's Center, located in Beacon Hall, room 326.
 Counselors from the Student Affairs / Counseling Center are available to advise and refer students who are in need of local resources in the area of alcohol and other drug abuse.

 The common theme of any awareness program is to encourage students, faculty and staff to be aware of their responsibility for their own security and the security of others.
-Periodically the college will run crime prevention and awareness bulletins on the in house TV monitors and reader boards, as well as posting them on kiosk displays.
+Periodically the college will run crime prevention and awareness bulletins on the in-house TV monitors and reader boards, as well as posting them on kiosk displays.
 When time is of the essence, information is released to the College community through security alerts posted prominently throughout the campus, through computer memos sent over the College's electronic mail system, and a voice mail/broadcasting system.
 The College does not offer formal programs regarding crime prevention.